Generic selectors

 Post Type Selectors

-Her research vision is to progress a pipeline of electroceutical technology towards the clinic to provide clinical relief in a number of diseases including inflammatory bowel disease, rheumatoid arthritis and urinary incontinence.
+Her research vision is to progress a pipeline of electric nerve technology towards the clinic to provide clinical relief in many inflammatory diseases.
+The vagus nerve stimulation technology is now in clinical trials for inflammatory bowel disease (ElectRx Study: NCT05469607) and rheumatoid arthritis (Reboot Study: NCT07017686).

 Her work has also received media attention including featuring on Channel 7, 9, 10 tonight, ABC 24 evening news and Sunrise morning show, as well as several radio talks (ABC radio with Virginia Trioloi, 3AW, ABC Adelaide, Einstein-a-Go-Go radio) and Herald Sun articles (Brigid O’Connell).